 A tie with heart-checks that go into the tie plate area will be rejected if the check is more than 1⁄2" cumulative wide or if check causes plate area to be convex/concave.
-Prefer heartwood to be centered, i.e. to be encapsulated by sapwood, or completely free of heart.
-No quarter heart and no double-ended split heart ties will be accepted as grade ties.

 Straightness will be measured from any edge of a tie to a straight line parallel to the edge of the tie.
 This will be true for the top to bottom of the tie, as well as from side to side of the tie.
 No tie will deviate from straightness by more than 1" along its length.